SamirTalwar/monospacedmonologues.com/content/posts/2017-11-22--no-computers.md

 On Saturday, I helped run the Cambridge instance of [Coderetreat][], 2017 edition as part of the [Cambridge Software Crafters][].

 It was a really fun day, and I enjoyed it thoroughly.
 Today, though, I'm not going to talk about the whole day.
-(If you want to read about what it's like, [I wrote a post about it five years ago][Post: Global Day of Coderetreat].)
+(If you want to read about what it's like, [I wrote a post about it five years ago][post: global day of coderetreat].)
 This time, I want to concentrate on just the first session.

-This one was new to me, but [Amelie][@AmelieCornelis] and [Alastair][@alastairs] been doing it in Cambridge for a long time.
+This one was new to me, but [Amelie][@ameliecornelis] and [Alastair][@alastairs] been doing it in Cambridge for a long time.
 The task is the same as always: implement [Conway's Game of Life][].
 The constraint, however, made a lot of people uncomfortable.

 Pen and paper.
 No computers.